 What is the course about?

-This course is to enable you to learn basic Swedish, but also to discover some of the cultural aspects of Sweden.
+This course is to enable you to learn basic Swedish, but also to discover some of the cultural aspect of Sweden.

 What will we cover?

-You will learn vocabulary and basic Swedish structures covering: introducing oneself, personal information, shopping, directions, buying / ordering food.
+You will learn vocabulary and basic Swedish structures covering: introducing oneself, personal information, talking about daily routines, work and professions.

 What will I achieve?